bsungwoo/STopover/README.md

-# STopover: method to capture spatial colocalization and interaction in the TME using graph filtration in spatial transcriptomics data
+# STopover: capturing spatial colocalization and interaction in the TME using topological analysis in spatial transcriptomics data

 ## Python environment for implementation
 ### Install conda environment and add jupyter kernel